What is a sales funnel? Stages, examples and how to build one

 • Many leads become uninterested or unresponsive

-While a leaky sales funnel is frustrating, the good news is that there are simple ways to deal with it.
+While a leaky sales funnel is frustrating, there are simple ways to address it.

 Revisit your sales funnel from lead to close